QuentinRa/blog.quentinra.dev/operating-systems/windows/active-directory/_old.md

 <div class="row row-cols-md-2 mt-3"><div>

-Domain controller (DC): servers that controls AD...
 Users+Computers accounts.
 Schema that define what is a user...
 Can be extended.

 Add users and computers inside groups.
 Set permissions to the group.